jadinV/csci2041/Hwk_05/mastery.md

 `exec (compile Num x) stack`

-- by def of compile
+- by definition of compile

 `= exec ([Push x]) stack`

-- by def of exec
+- by definition of exec

 `= exec [] (step [Push x] stack)`

-= by def of step
+= by definition of step

 `= exec [] (x :: stack)`

-- by def of exec
+- by definition of exec

 `= x :: stack`

-- by def of eval
+- by definition of eval

 `= eval Num x :: stack`